East African campaign (World War I): Outbreak and early German attacks

 A map of the German colonial empire; German East Africa is in dark blue.

 The governors of the British and German East Africa wanted to avoid war and preferred a neutrality agreement based on the Congo Act of 1885, against the wishes of the local military commanders and their metropolitan governments.
 The agreement caused confusion in the opening weeks of the conflict.
 On 31 July, implementing contingency plans, the cruiser sailed from Dar-es-Salaam for operations against British commerce.
 Britain sent cruisers from the Cape Squadron to shadow Königsberg and be ready to sink her, but she narrowly evaded them.
 Britain declared war on 4 August; on 5 August, troops from the Uganda protectorate assaulted German river outposts near Lake Victoria.

 On the same day, the British War Cabinet decided to send an Indian Expeditionary Force (IEF) to occupy East Africa and thereby eliminate its ports as bases for raiders.
 On 8 August, the Royal Navy cruiser shelled the wireless station at Dar es Salaam.
 Astraeas captain then agreed to a ceasefire, on condition the town remained an open city.
-This agreement caused discord between Vorbeck and Governor Heinrich Schnee, his nominal superior, who opposed and later ignored the agreement; Astraeas captain was also reprimanded for exceeding his authority.
+This agreement caused discord between Vorbeck and Governor Heinrich Schnee, his nominal superior.
+Vorbeck opposed and later ignored the agreement; Astraeas captain was also reprimanded for exceeding his authority.
 Before the Battle of Tanga, when the IEF attempted to land there, the Royal Navy felt obliged to give warning that they were abrogating the agreement, forfeiting surprise.

 In August 1914, the military and para-military forces in both colonies were mobilised, despite restrictions imposed by the two governors.
 The German Schutztruppe in East Africa had 260 Germans of all ranks and 2,472 Askari, equivalent to the two battalions of the King's African Rifles (KAR) in the British East African colonies.
 On 7 August, German troops at Moshi were informed that the neutrality agreement was at an end and ordered to raid across the border.
 On 15 August, Askari in the Neu Moshi region engaged in their first offensive operation of the campaign.
 Two companies of Askari (300 men) seized Taveta, on the British side of Mount Kilimanjaro, with the British firing a token volley and retiring in good order.
 The Askari detachment on Lake Tanganyika raided Belgian facilities, seeking to destroy the steamer Commune and gain control of the lake.
 The Germans were unsure of the intentions of Portugal, which was not yet a British ally; on 24 August, German troops attacked Portuguese outposts across the Rovuma, causing a diplomatic incident which was only smoothed over with difficulty.